PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Shape-preserving unary alignment elision also lives here: it requires identical logical layouts and either equal shapes or equal element counts before allowing the emitter to bypass runtime target-shape alignment.
+TopK rank-3/4/5 layout-bridge planning also uses this owner.
+It searches deterministic input permutations from static value-output shape evidence and returns an optional inverse permutation when the index output retains the original layout.
 Pure Conv2D and Conv3D output-spatial calculations share one rank-parameterized forward-convolution helper in the same module; transpose-Conv3D retains its distinct formula beside it.
 The exporter imports the three compatibility names